abenavente406/Unnamed-RPG/README.md

 Credits
 =======
-Thanks to "marshallward" for his tmx parser that I used in this project.
+Thanks to www.github.com/marshallward for his tmx parser that I used in this project.